Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Results

 \section{Results}

-By combining galaxy modeling, kinematic evolution of tracer particles, and DNS population synthesis we can thoroughly examine the origins of sGRBs that occur at large offsets from their hosts.
-In addition to yielding constraints on DNS progenitor properties, we can see how anomalous certain sGRB systems are, and gain a better grasp on the selection effects inherent to such observations.
-We first discuss the implications of our results on offset distributions, both at the time of the GRBs and throughout cosmic time.
-We then place constraints on DNS progenitor parameters, such as supernova kicks and mass loss, that are consistent with the observations of GRB~070809 and GRB~090515.
+By combining galaxy modeling, kinematic evolution of tracer particles, and \ac{DNS} population synthesis we can thoroughly examine the origins of short \acp{GRB} that occur at large offsets from their hosts.
+In addition to yielding constraints on \ac{DNS} progenitor properties, we can see how anomalous certain short \ac{GRB} systems are, and gain a better grasp on the selection effects inherent to such observations.
+We first discuss the implications of our results on offset distributions, both at the time of the \acp{GRB} and throughout cosmic time.
+We then place constraints on \ac{DNS} progenitor parameters, such as \ac{SN} kicks and mass loss, that are consistent with the observations of GRB~070809 and GRB~090515.